Before you begin your rubber roof repair:

 Generally, a field sheet of rubber roof will not leak, unless there is a hole in it, and you can typically see these holes, when you remove all dirt and debris off the roof.
 Therefore, look for leaks in other not so visible spots.

-Once you locate the source of leak, remove all dirt and debris, and using EPDM cleaner (do not use gasoline), clean the surface are thoroughly.
-Use dish brush if dirt does not come off easily, and pour a little more cleaner over the surface area to clean it better.
-Once you clean the repair surface, use another clean rag and a little EPDM cleaner for the final thorough wipe of repair area.
+Once you locate the source of a leak, remove all dirt and debris, and using EPDM cleaner (do not use gasoline), clean the surface area thoroughly.
+Use a dish brush, if the dirt does not come off easily, and pour a little more cleaner over the surface area to clean it better.
+Once you clean the surface, use another clean rag and a little EPDM cleaner for the final thorough wipe of the repair area.
 Let the cleaner dry.

 – using a simple paint brush, apply a good (but not too thick) coat of EPDM primer, making sure it extends at least 2″ beyond the edges of the patch that you are going to apply.
 Spread the primer evenly, so that you don’t have too much in one place and not enough in the other.
 Make sure you don’t have thick “puddles” of primer, as it will not completely dry, and your patch will not properly adhere.